awslabs/Renate/doc/benchmarking/custom_benchmarks.rst

 You will need to implement :py:meth:`~renate.benchmark.scenarios.Scenario.prepare_data()` such that it assigns the right subset of your data to :code:`self._train_data` and :code:`self._val_data` based on :code:`self._chunk_id`.
+Assign a list of datasets to :code:`self._test_data` where each entry of the list corresponds to one :code:`self._chunk_id`.
-By default, your model will be evaluated on the entire test data after each update step.
+At each update step, your model will be evaluated on the test datasets up to :code:`self._chunk_id`.
-If you want to change that, please override :py:meth:`~renate.benchmark.scenarios.Scenario.test_data()` as well.
+You can modify this behavior to assign different values to :code:`self._test_data`.
-Please check the implementation of :py:class:`~renate.benchmark.scenarios.TransformScenario` for an example.
+Please check the implementation of :py:class:`~renate.benchmark.scenarios.IIDScenario` for a simple example.